billsix/programmingFromTheGroundUp/docs/source/memoryint.rst

 Okay, so let's say the region wasn't big enough.
 What then?
 Well, we would then be at the code labeled ``next_location``.
 This section of code is used any time that we figure out that the current memory region won't work for allocating memory.
-All it does is advance %eax; to the next possible memory region, and goes back to the beginning of the loop.
-Remember that %edx; is holding the size of the current memory region, and ``HEADER_SIZE`` is the symbol for the size of the memory region's header.
+All it does is advance %eax to the next possible memory region, and goes back to the beginning of the loop.
+Remember that %edx is holding the size of the current memory region, and ``HEADER_SIZE`` is the symbol for the size of the memory region's header.
 So this code will move us to the next memory
 region: